MHC level (the hardware)

 When discussing politics with the stage 13, it may look as though they have no principles, no general way of approaching a problem, and are careful not to suggest that a solution is easy or obvious.

 So, we have a person, who is operating at a level of complexity, loaded with a symbol stage.
 When we let that person loose in society, they interact with other people.
-And as it happens, when a bunch of people at a certain MHC level get together they tend to create “value systems”.
+And as it happens, when a bunch of people at a certain MHC level get together “value systems” spontaneously emerge.

-These value systems are what Integral Theory refers to as “stages”, and what Metamodernism refers to as “meta-memes”.
+These value systems are what Integral Theory refers to as “stages” (lower left quadrant, to be precise), and what Metamodernism refers to as “meta-memes”.

-Just like symbol stages, these value systems are created (discovered) by society.
+Just like symbol stages, these value systems emerge from society.
 At the beginning of time, we didn’t have any, and over the tens of thousands of years of human history we have created several major value systems as we get more and more people at a higher MHC level.
 A value system simply doesn’t exist until society gets large and complex enough, with a critical mass of people running a symbol stage sufficient to collectively create this value system.

 “There is something real in the logic of how each [value system] is constructed, and this realness forces the direction of human history.
 It does not force specific events upon the world, of course, but it does compel society to develop in some directions rather than others…We are speaking of the evolutionary development of memes (nonbiological cultural patterns that spread through communication)-where some memes can only show up in more complex societies.
 It simply never happened in a tribe of 150 people on a remote island that someone developed modern physics and a poststructuralist critique of literature.”The Listening Society, page 213